Experience the World

 By the close of September registration, each student must officially register for ONE AND ONLY ONE course.
 Student placement on the wait list for a course is not considered as registration for one course.
 Do NOT register for TWO courses.

 During each registration, students will register in waves based on grade level.
 Once registration is open to a grade level, those students will be able to register throughout the process.
-For specific dates and times of registration, go to the Important Dates and Deadlines webpage.

 Deposits and Payments